Saturday, November 16, 2024

 World's Worst Car

-Trabant means "companion" in German.
+Trabant in Hungary

 What's worse than a Trabant?
 Two Trabants